calendar clock display eur stats uservideo-camera

 GHG: Greenhouse gases

-Huanglongbing: Citrus greening disease or Huanglongbing (HLB) in Chinese, is a bacterial disease of citrus fruit widespread in Asia, Africa and South America.
-Harmless to humans, it attacks all citrus species, weakening the tree and eventually causing its death.
+Huanglongbing (HLB): Yellow Dragon disease, or Huanglongbing (HLB) in Chinese, is a bacterial disease affecting citrus trees in Asia, Africa and South America.
+Although harmless to humans, it attacks all citrus species, weakening trees and eventually causing them to die.

 Net zero carbon: The carbon footprint is a measure of the greenhouse gas emissions emitted by an activity, person, group or organization, through its consumption of energy and raw materials.
 The emission factors associated with energy sources essentially correspond to CO2 emissions.
 They are generally expressed in grams of CO2 equivalent per kilowatt-hour.